-The Origin® One 3D printer uses P3TM (Programmable PhotoPolymerization) technology to precisely control light, heat, and force, among other variables, to produce parts with exceptional accuracy and consistency.
+The Origin® 3D printers use $P3^{TM}$ (Programmable PhotoPolymerization) technology to precisely control light, heat, and force, among other variables, to produce parts with exceptional accuracy and consistency.
 We engage with a network of materials partners (like BASF, Henkel, Evonik, and Arkema), who work to develop a wide range of commercial-grade materials for this P3 system, resulting in some of the toughest and most resilient materials in additive manufacturing, as well as materials dedicated to specific applications that meet different industries' standards.
 The Origin One printer and the range of available materials offer best-in-class printing technology based on digital light processing for production-oriented polymer applications and accelerates our expansion into mass production additive manufacturing.
-A dental-specific version of the Origin One, the Origin One Dental, is also part of our P3 technology offering, and is ideal for printing higher volumes of accurate, single-material dental parts, using dedicated materials for various dental applications.
+In 2024 we introduced Origin Two printer that provides higher repeatability, accuracy, and consistency parts production with a simplified printing workflow.
+Origin TWO is matching injection molding precision, unavailable with other resin 3D printers, it enables short production runs and on-demand manufacturing for applications that require superior quality and high part performance